le-tandy/le-tandy/README.md

 - 👋 Hi, I’m @le-tandy
-- 👀 I’m interested in the intersection of physics and biology.
+- 👀 I’m interested in the intersection of physics and biology
-- 🌱 I’m currently learning all sorts of things!
+- 🌱 I’m currently learning about pair correlations in ferromagnetic Josephson Junctions
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me: laura.tandy01@student.csulb.edu